deadlysnowman3308/b64_Encoder_Decoder.py/README.md

-# b64_Encoder.py
+# b64_Encoder_Decoder.py
-This tool help you encrypt any file to base64
+This tool help you encrypt or decrypt any file to base64

 ```